adolesamuel/stytch_auth/README.md

 ## Additional information

-This has been abandoned.
+This has been abandoned by me.
 I only Implemented Signin with Google on Android.